ome/www.openmicroscopy.org/_posts/2015-12-09-omero-status.md

 to appear in OMERO 5.3 (currently scheduled for Spring 2016) and in several point releases through 2016.

-[^1]: At time of publication, this was referred to as the 'Image Data Repository'.
+[^1]: At the time of publication, this was referred to as the 'Image Data Repository'.